Out-of-Pocket Maximum

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about life insurance.
 Our goal is to be an objective, third-party resource for everything life insurance related.
 We update our site regularly, and all content is reviewed by life insurance experts.

-With the cost of health care coverage soaring, there is increasing concern regarding how much insurance can dent a personal or family budget.
+With the cost of health care coverage soaring, there is increasing concern among people regarding how much insurance can dent a personal or family budget.
+Especially when it comes to medical costs; it’s always nice to know that there are options.

-A typical out-of-pocket maximum might be $5,000 for a policy during the year.
+A typical out-of-pocket maximum for medical expenses might be $5,000 for a policy during the year.

 What this means is that no matter how much you spend in health care costs during a single year, you will not be responsible for paying more than $5,000 of your own money.